ratify-project/ratify/docs/examples/ratify-verify-azure-cmd.md

 ### SBOM Tool

-The SBOM tool will be used to create an SPDX 2.2 compatible SBOM. you can refer to the [SBOM README](https://github.com/microsoft/sbom-tool) for more details.
+The SBOM tool will be used to create an SPDX 2.2 compatible SBOM. you can refer to the [SBOM Tool README](https://github.com/microsoft/sbom-tool) for more details on installation and usage.

 ```bash
 curl -Lo sbom-tool https://github.com/microsoft/sbom-tool/releases/latest/download/sbom-tool-linux-x64